Multiple sources of employment and/or pension income or state benefits

 - on a month 1 or week 1 basis.

 Always query any unexpected refund of tax that you receive through the PAYE system.
-HMRC reconcile everyone’s tax position at the end of the year and if you owe tax they will send you a form P800 to collect it.
+HMRC reconcile everyone’s tax position at the end of the year and if you owe tax they will send you a form P800 or simple assessment to collect it.
 You can find out more about tax as an employee, including PAYE codes, in the ‘employed section’ of our website.